Around Dumaguete

 For 250 pesos you will get transported directly to Cebu City in about 4 hours.
 The fare includes a quick boat ride between the island of Negros and Cebu.

-It’s a landing craft type boat and the bus will drive up the ramp onto the boat with several other buses for the trip across.
-You will ride across the ferry on the upper deck.
+Maayo’s uses landing craft type boats and the bus will drive up the ramp onto the boat with several other buses for the trip across.
+Passengers ride across the ferry on the upper deck.

 Motorbikes are available for rent for 250 pesos a day.